-Perhaps the answer to difficult weight loss rests in not dieting at all.
+Perhaps the answer to our personal training clients’ difficult weight loss rests in not dieting at all and honing the skill of intuitive eating instead.
 Novel concept?
 No, not really.
 But you wouldn’t know it today with so many diet options overwhelming the conversation of weight loss.

 Figuring out what weight loss technique will be successful for a person with a lifetime of weight struggles behind them is nothing short of an enigma—a Rubix Cube he or she has already spent countless hours, dollars, and oodles of emotional energy trying to solve.
 Diets sometimes work in the short term but usually fail in the long run.
 Why?